maurizioattanasi/ATech.MovieService/README.md

 This project is an example of a possible implementation of some of the concepts, strategies and technologies, listed in the preface that, to date, I use in my services.

-### Solution structure
+### Solution anatomy

-The solution is structured around the concepts defined by clean architecture.
+The solution is structured around one of the concepts defined by clean architecture, *Onion Architecture*, a software design pattern that offers several advantages, particularly in terms of maintainability, testability, and flexibility.

 ![onion-architecture](./img/onion-architecture.jpeg)

 The image above is one of the possible representations of onion architecture.
-Each of the layers represented in the diagram corresponds to a project of the solution.
+Each of the layers represented in the diagram corresponds to a design of the solution.

 | Name                              | Description                                                                                                                       | Type     |
 | :-------------------------------- | :-------------------------------------------------------------------------------------------------------------------------------- | :------- |